- Eastbourne in East Sussex - Grid ref: TV 615999 (start or finish)

 For use by

-For details of places to visit, see the Visit Sussex website.
+For details of places to visit see the National Trails website.

 The South Downs are designated as a national park.
 It is wooded, with a defined ridge along which the South Downs Way runs.
 There are some moderately steep slopes but the path mostly runs on farm tracks across rolling open chalk downland.
 Walking conditions are reasonably easy due to the fast draining chalk, though some sections are steep.